 The BSCR regime is currently in a transition phase with the new capital regime coming into effect from 1st January 2019, replacing the previous capital regime.
 The transitional period for Monument Re is calculated as 9 years, and is based on the amounts of life and P&C BSCR at the reporting date.
-On the reporting date, 31st December 2020, the reported BSCR was calculated based on 22% of the new BSCR regime and 78% of the old BSCR regime.
+On the reporting date, 31st December 2021, the reported BSCR was calculated based on 33% of the new BSCR regime and 67% of the old BSCR regime.

-Best Estimate Liability ("BEL"): The BEL represents the expected present value of future cash flows related to insurance and reinsurance obligations in force at reporting date.
+BEST ESTIMATE LIABILITY ("BEL"): The BEL represents the expected present value of future cash flows related to insurance and reinsurance obligations in force at reporting date.
 The best estimate liability is calculated on a gross and net of reinsurance basis, i.e. with and without a deduction for a recoverable amount from reinsurance contracts.

-Capital Coverage Ratio ("CCR"): Defined as the ratio between Available Capital and the ECR, calculated in accordance with the Group Prudential Standards under the EBS framework.
+CAPITAL COVERAGE RATIO ("CCR"): Defined as the ratio between Available Capital and the ECR, calculated in accordance with the Group Prudential Standards under the EBS framework.

-Cash & Cash Equivalents: This item includes cash, highly liquid short-term financial investments, short-term deposits and money market investment funds.
+CASH & CASH EQUIVALENTS: This item includes cash, highly liquid short-term financial investments, short-term deposits and money market investment funds.

-Contract Boundaries: This is the limit beyond which relevant cash flows are excluded from the calculation of the BEL.
-It is defined in paragraph 122 of the BMA's Guidance Note for Commercial Insurers and Groups Statutory Reporting Regime (dated 30th November 2016), and refers to the situation where the insurance undertaking has a right to either terminate the contract, reject payable premiums or to amend the payable premiums or the benefits in such a way that the premiums fully reflect the underlying risks.
+CONTRACT BOUNDARIES: This is the limit beyond which relevant cash flows are excluded from the calculation of the BEL.
+It is defined in paragraph 122 of the BMA's Guidance Note for Commercial Insurers and Groups Statutory Reporting Regime (dated 30th November 2016), and refers to the situation where the insurance undertaking has a right to either terminate the contract, reject payable premiums or to amend the payable premiums or the benefits in such a way that the premiums fully reflect the underlying

-Demographic Assumptions: Non-market assumptions which can have an impact on future best estimate cash flows i.e. mortality, longevity, disability, morbidity, lapses and expenses.
+DEMOGRAPHIC ASSUMPTIONS: Non-market assumptions which can have an impact on future best estimate cash flows i.e. mortality, longevity, disability, morbidity, lapses and expenses.

-Economic Balance Sheet ("EBS"): Solvency II equivalent capital regime promulgated by the BMA.
+ECONOMIC BALANCE SHEET ("EBS"): Solvency II equivalent capital regime promulgated by the BMA.

-Eligible Capital: Available Capital eligible to support the Company's ECR.
+ELIGIBLE CAPITAL: Available Capital eligible to support the Company's ECR.

-Enhanced Capital Requirement ("ECR"): Maximum of BSCR and MSM.
+ENHANCED CAPITAL REQUIREMENT ("ECR"): Maximum of BSCR and MSM.

-Gross Written Premiums ("GWP"): Equal to the gross written premiums of direct business and accepted by third parties.
+GROSS WRITTEN PREMIUMS ("GWP"): Equal to the gross written premiums of direct business and accepted by third parties.

-Insurance Contracts: A contract under which one party (the insurer) accepts significant insurance risk from another party (the policyholder) by agreeing to compensate the policyholder or other beneficiary if a specified uncertain future event (the insured event) adversely affects the policyholder or other beneficiary.
+INSURANCE CONTRACTS: A contract under which one party (the insurer) accepts significant insurance risk from another party (the policyholder) by agreeing to compensate the policyholder or other beneficiary if a specified uncertain future event (the insured event) adversely affects the policyholder or other beneficiary.

-Minimum Solvency Margin ("MSM"): The prescribed minimum amount by which the value of the assets of the Company must exceed the value of its liabilities.
+MINIMUM SOLVENCY MARGIN ("MSM"): The prescribed minimum amount by which the value of the assets of the Company must exceed the value of its liabilities.

-Reinsurance Recoverables: Reinsurance recoverables represent the amount of BEL expected to be recovered via reinsurance treaties or special purpose reinsurance vehicles and correspond to the expected present value of the future cash flows referring to the in force reinsurance agreements.
+REINSURANCE RECOVERABLE: Reinsurance recoverables represent the amount of BEL expected to be recovered via reinsurance treaties or special purpose reinsurance vehicles and correspond to the expected present value of the future cash flows referring to the in force reinsurance agreements.

-Risk Appetite: Risk appetite refers to the Group's relative desire to take specific risks, underpinned by an assessment of the relative risks and rewards.
+RISK APPETITE: Risk appetite refers to the Group's relative desire to take specific risks, underpinned by an assessment of the relative risks and rewards.

-Risk Margin: The Risk Margin is an allowance for the risk of uncertainty inherent in the best estimate cash flows and is intended to reflect the compensation that an insurer needs to bear this risk.
+RISK MARGIN: The Risk Margin is an allowance for the risk of uncertainty inherent in the best estimate cash flows and is intended to reflect the compensation that an insurer needs to bear this risk.

-Tail Value At Risk: Means the conditional average potential given that the loss outcome exceeds a given threshold.
+TAIL VALUE AT RISK: Means the conditional average potential given that the loss outcome exceeds a given threshold.

-Technical Provisions: The Technical Provisions correspond to the sum of the BEL and Risk Margin.
+TECHNICAL PROVISIONS: The Technical Provisions correspond to the sum of the BEL and Risk Margin.